Non-archimedean tame topology and stably dominated types: Definition of definable compactness

 We will use definable types as a replacement for the curve selection lemma, whose purpose is often to use the definable type associated with a curve at a point.
 Note that the curve selection lemma itself is not true for $\G_{\infty}$, e.g. in $\{(x,y) \in \G_\infty^2: y>0, x<\infty\}$ there is no curve approaching $(\infty,0)$.

-Note that if $V$ is a definable set, the notion of definable type on the strict pro-definable set $\std{V}$ makes sense, since the notion of a definable $\ast$-type, i.e. type in infinitely many variables, or equivalently a definable type on a pro-definable set, is clear.
+\tcb{As we already observed, one can consider definable types in infinitely many variables, thus the notion of a definable type on a pro-definable set makes sense.} Let $X$ be a definable or pro-definable topological space in the sense of \ref{deftop}.
+Let $p$ be a definable type on $X$.

+\begin{defn} A point $a \in X$ is a {\em limit} of $p$ if for any definable neighborhood $U$ of $a$ (defined with parameters), $p$ concentrates on $U$.\end{defn} When $X$ is Hausdorff, it is clear that a limit point is unique if it exists. \tcr{Recall that by \propref{hausdorff}, $\std{V}$ is Hausdorff for any variety $V$ over a valued field (hence also $\std{V} \times \G_{\infty}^n$).}

+\begin{defn} Let $X$ be a definable or pro-definable topological space.
+One says $X$ is {\em definably compact} if any definable type $p$ on $X$ has a limit point in $X$. \end{defn} For subspaces of $\G^n$ with $\G$ o-minimal, our definition of definable compactness lies between the definition of \cite{peterzil-steinhorn} in terms of curves, and the property of being closed and bounded; so all three are equivalent.
+This will be treated in more detail later.